Home > Destination > Nepal > Everest Region > Ama Dablam Base Camp Trek

 • Head towards the base of Ama Dablam

-Our trail to Ama Dablam base camp leads to the bustling Khumbu capital village town of Namche Bazaar and Tengboche Monastery, the largest in the region and from both of these areas we get great views of the King Peak of Everest.
-However, bunking out in the Sherpa capital of Namche Bazaar, getting amazing views of Mt. and visiting the famous monastery of Tengboche, we also wander into remote areas that are too quiet to explore the lesser-known trails.
-And desirable compared to the more crowded trekking circuits in the Everest region.
-Another element of our trip will be a visit to the Sherpa villages of Khunde, Phortse and Khumjung where we will witness the generous projects undertaken by the late Sir Edmund Hillary through the Himalayan Trust for the development of the Sherpa community in Khumbu.
-And we also have the opportunity to interact with the local people which gives us a thought-provoking insight into their lifestyle and culture.
-Finally, after our journey through the beautiful natural wilderness of the Everest region, we return to Lukla.
-And on a daily basis, you can expect to be walking for about 4 – 6 hours.
-Involves occasional difficult days.
-Expect ups and downs as well for there will be hills to climb as well…
+Our trail to Ama Dablam base camp swerves into the bustling Khumbu capital town of Namche Bazaar and Tengboche Monastery, which is the largest in the region and from both these areas we get fantastic views of the King Peak of Mt.
+Everest.
+Nevertheless, whilst bunking out in the Sherpa capital of Namche Bazaar, getting awesome views of Everest and visiting the eminent monastery at Tengboche, we also wade out into far-flung areas that are so wonderful to discover on lesser-known trails that are so quiet and desirable in comparison to the more crowded trekking circuits in the Everest region.
+A further element to our journey is a stroll into the Sherpa villages of Khunde and Khumjung where we get to see the late Sir Edmund Hillary’s projects of generosity through the Himalayan Trust for the development of Sherpa communities in the Khumbu.
+And we also have the opportunity to interact with the local folks which give us thought-provoking insights into their lifestyles & culture.

 Trip Itinerary